What is insulin pump therapy?

-An insulin pump is a small device that mimics some of the ways a healthy pancreas works.
+An insulin pump is a small device that can help you manage your diabetes.
 It delivers continuous and customized doses of rapid-acting insulin 24 hours a day to match your body’s needs.
 The pump provides insulin to your body in two ways:

 Ask your healthcare professional about insulin pump therapy if you:

 There are many ways a pump can be worn.
-It can be comfortably worn during work, exercise, formal occasions and everyday life.
+It can be comfortably worn during work, exercise, formal occasions, and everyday life.
+Hover over the images below to see how others wear their pump.

 When it comes to your diabetes management, cost should not prevent you from accessing advanced diabetes technology.
 Our team will work with you to help ensure that you can experience the benefits of insulin pump therapy.